GetScatter/ScatterWebExtension/readme.md

 for more information about how to get involved with translations.

 ### Translators
-- <Your Name Here> for being the first to translate a new language!
+- **Your Name Here** - for being the first to translate a new language!
 - [gnumarcelo](https://github.com/gnumarcelo) - [Portuguese](https://github.com/EOSEssentials/Scatter/pull/27)